kingbode/Amazon-Products-Scraper/README.md

 Amazon_Asin_V1.5.py
 =============================

-I could from main page extract all links for Reviews pag , and Question page ( actually it is a fixed URL for questions)
+I could get from main page extract all links for Reviews pages , and Question pages ( actually it is a fixed URL for questions)

 then use these links to go for each page and fetch the data for each scope